alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 able to extract a string from it?

-After some more research I discovered that TinyGo is using the [LLVM][llvm] compiler toolchain and that you can ask it for the [itermediate representation][llvm-ir] which it passes to LLVM in order to generate the WebAssembly code.
+After some more research I discovered that TinyGo is using the [LLVM][llvm] compiler toolchain and that you can ask it for the [intermediate representation][llvm-ir] which it passes to LLVM in order to generate the WebAssembly code.

 ```sh